MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 Tap the **...** on the connection bar to display the command bar on the right side of the screen.

 - **Home** - Use the Home button to return to the connection center from the command bar.
   - Alternatively you can use the back button for the same action.
-  - Your active session will not be disconnected.
-  - This allows you to launch additional connections.
+Your active session won't be disconnected, allowing you to launch additional connections.
 - **Disconnect** - Use the Disconnect button to terminate the connection.
-  - Your apps will remain active as long as the session is not terminated on the remote PC.
+Your apps will remain active as long as the session is not terminated on the remote PC.
 - **Full-screen** - Enters or exits full screen mode.
 - **Touch or Mouse** - You can switch between the mouse modes (Direct Touch and Mouse Pointer).

 ### Use direct touch gestures and mouse modes in a remote session